artemis-analytics/artemis/docs/artemis.md

 ### Algorithm scheduling via DAGs and topological sorting

 Artemis design decouples the job configuration and the algorithm scheduling from the job and algorithm execution.
-The entire job is defined in metadata that can be persisted.
-This flexibility allows for dynamic creation of algorithms to run on the same data with different configurations, allows for the job to be reproducible, and facilitates data validation and code testing.
+The entire job is defined in metadata that can be persisted (currently stored in JSON format).
+This flexibility allows for various configuration to be used on the same data, allows for the job to be reproducible, and facilitates data validation and code testing.

-The algorithm scheduling and control flow is an extension of the Artemis state machine concept that ensures that the data dependencies are met before the execution of an algorithm.
+The algorithm scheduling and control flow is an extension of the Artemis state machine concept.
+The ordering of algorithms must ensures that the data dependencies are met before the execution of an algorithm.
 In order to provide a flexible means of defining business processes to execute on data, directed graphs are defined by the user.
 User-defined inputs and outputs can be shared across algorithm sequences.
 The ordering of the algorithmic execution is handled through a sorting algorithm.
 Users only need to ensure their pipeline defines the input(s),